Star-Xcd/Star-Xcd.github.io/_pages/about.md

 ## About Me

-I'm Chendong Xin, an undergraduate researcher passionate about robotics and artificial intelligence.
-My work focuses on advancing the field of robotic manipulation and human-robot interaction.
+I'm Chendong Xin, an undergraduate researcher passionate about robotics.
+My interest in robotics starts when I participate the [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc) in my high school.
+(Our team number is 6907) I'm now in the Department of Automation in Tsinghua University, where I actively work in the field of robotic.

 ### Background

-Currently pursuing my undergraduate studies while actively conducting research in robotics.
-I'm particularly interested in bridging the gap between human dexterity and robotic capabilities.
+I am particularly interested in robotic manipulation and the real-world deployment of robot learning methods.
+My research focuses on enabling robots to achieve human-level accuracy and robustness in manipulation tasks.
+In the long term, I aim to advance the capabilities of dexterous manipulation for complex tasks through learning-based approaches, and to bridge the gap between simulation and real-world performance.

 ### Research Focus

-My research interests include:
+My research interests lie in the intersection of robot learning and manipulation, including:

-- Learning from human demonstration
+- Imitation learning and learning from human demonstration
+- Dexterous manipulation and contact-rich manipulation
 - Teleoperation systems
-- Dexterous manipulation
-- Vision-based grasping and manipulation

 ### Education